 Driving under the influence (DUI) is against the law in every state, but the penalties that you can face for a DUI conviction vary from state-to-state.
 Unfortunately, Florida is known for having some of the toughest DUI laws in the entire country.

 Every driver in this state should understand what penalties they will face if they are convicted of DUI.
 What factors will affect the penalties imposed on DUI offenders?
-How can a Tampa DUI attorney help you avoid a conviction or minimize the penalties you face if convicted?
+How can a Tampa criminal defense attorney help you avoid a conviction or minimize the penalties you face if convicted?
 Keep reading to learn the answers to these questions and more.

 What Factors Will Impact Penalties Imposed on DUI Offenders in Tampa?